noamandev/religious-studies-github-sync/Excalidraw/Arabic Diacritics/Madd.md

 The letters of natural madd are: ^IhSHOPWo

-madd are proceeded by short vowels (fatha, damma, kasra)  ^o9PMk3ka
+Madd are proceeded by short vowels (Fatha, Damma, Kasra) Madd extend the word for 2 harakat (1 second) ^o9PMk3ka

 %%
 # Drawing